 IDx-DR Detects Diabetic Retinopathy

 There is no robot to conduct the testing.
-Most patients probably won’t realize they are even interacting with an AI system.
+Most patients probably won’t realize they are even interacting with an AI system and computer vision at all.
 The operator captures retinal images and submits them to the IDx-DR system and then the system determines the diagnostic output on its own and does not require a physician to interpret the results.
 Abramoff is hopeful this will roll out anywhere diabetics are undergoing routine checkups.
 But is this an adequate replacement for a well-trained physician?

 Because Dr. Abramoff is a well-respected physician in the field, I asked if IDx-DR is just as good as he is.
 Abramoff explained the IDx-DR can not only detect diabetic retinopathy but in early testing, it’s often more accurate than a trained retina specialist.
 He explained because of their results, this is the first time the FDA has ever cleared an AI system that does not require a physician to look over its shoulder.

-Successfully rolling out AI in healthcare means lower cost and greater access for Americans and companies like IDx are leading the way.
+Successfully rolling out AI, computer vision, and object detection in healthcare means lower cost and greater access for Americans and companies like IDx are leading the way.
 This is probably why U.S. Congress, The White House Office of Science and Technology, and The Federal Trade Commission have sought the expertise of Dr. Abramoff’s expertise on the safe implementation of AI in healthcare.